"Love

 in divine, not human, balance.

-Should we really try to love God (and our neighbors) wholeheartedly?
+Should we love God (and our neighbors) wholeheartedly?
+Or

 Why did Jesus tell us to love God "with all your heart and soul

 and strength and mind?"
-Isnt it better to love God moderately?
+Isnt it better to love moderately?

 Can I ask you this?
 Have you ever watched your favorite sports team